davwul/Intro/README.md

 🧪 "I study T-cell immune responses following vaccination, with a broader passion for human immunology and virology."

 💡 **Enjoy employing computational analyis on data I generate from the lab**:
+- Some of that works is put on here!

 📫 **Let's connect!**
 E-mail: david.wullimann@ki.se